adrianbj/FieldtypeVideo/README.md

 ```

 ###Requirements
 The module requires ffmpeg and ffmpeg-php, although I can make the latter optional fairly easily.
+I don't have any requirement checking implemented yet, so if you don't have these, you'll get php errors.

 ###Possible future enhancements